1993–94 Houston Rockets season: Interruption of Game 5 NBA Finals telecast by O. J. Simpson car chase

-During Game 5 (June 17, 1994), most NBC affiliates (with the noted exception being WNBC-TV out of New York City) split the coverage of the game between NFL Hall of Famer O. J. Simpson's slow-speed freeway chase with the LAPD.
+On June 17, 1994, during Game 5 between the Rockets and the Knicks at Madison Square Garden, most NBC affiliates (with the noted exception being WNBC-TV out of New York City, New York), split the coverage of the game between NFL Hall of Famer O. J. Simpson's slow-speed freeway chase with the Los Angeles Police Department.
 At the time, Simpson had been an NFL analyst on NBC.
-A visibly confused and distraught Bob Costas (NBC's anchor for their NBA Finals coverage) said during the telecast from Madison Square Garden that the Simpson situation was "not just tragic but now surreal".
+A visibly confused and distraught Bob Costas, who was NBC's anchor for their NBA Finals coverage at the time, said during the telecast from Madison Square Garden that the Simpson situation was "not just tragic, but now surreal".